Automatic attaching to JVM processes via JMX

-MONITORING_TOKEN to a service running in the JVM via an environment variable or you enable automatic autodiscovery monitoring for a particular service type, Sematext Agent will examine the process to see whether it can be
+MONITORING_TOKEN to a service running in the JVM via an environment variable or when you enable automatic monitoring of discovered services for a particular service type, Sematext Agent will examine the process to see whether it can be

 monitored right away by checking if JMX ports are already exposed.
 If it can, Sematext Agent will start monitoring it.
 However, if it can't, Sematext Agent

 will try to add a special and secure agent for the monitored process, whose sole purpose is exposing JMX.
 Exposed JMX is protected by authentication based on a temporary username and password known only to Sematext Agent.